 RE 103 World Religions (3)

+The Council of Vatican II issued a document, Nostra Aetate, that invited Catholic Christians to study how religious traditions answer the questions o f meaning that leads to actions of compassion and justice.
 Within the context of the dialogue between Christianity and the other world religions, the student will explore the diverse historical, philosophical, and spiritual foundations from which the major religious traditions in the world have arisen.
-The course examines the lives of their founders, their basic teachings, and the historical development of their communities and institutions, while providing an inter-religious survey of ethics.
 Offered every semester.
-This course fulfills the lower division Religious Studies General Education Core requirement.
+This course fulfills the General Education requirement for Catholic Intellectual Tradition.

 RE 205 The Christian God and Human Experience (3)